-Who should consider a debt management plan?
+Who a debt management plan is best for

 Debt management plans are usually best for people who are deeply in debt but can still make the required monthly payment.
 You’ll also have to check whether your debt qualifies for the plan.